 Higher Education Emergency Relief Fund Grants

-As part of the federal government’s CRRSAA Higher Education Emergency Relief Fund (HEERF) II, the University has been approved for a one-time, limited allocation of funds designed to assist degree-seeking students in need because of the COVID-19 pandemic and its disruption of campus operations.
+As part of the federal government’s CRRSAA Higher Education Emergency Relief Fund (HEERF II), the University was approved for one-time limited allocations of funds designed to assist degree-seeking students in need because of the COVID-19 pandemic and its disruption of campus operations.

 Who is eligible?

 All degree-seeking students (graduate & undergraduate) enrolled in the Fall 2021 semester, that have been affected by the COVID-19 pandemic, are eligible to receive the HEERF III Grant.